droideck/ansible-ds389-repl-monitoring/README.md

 - Ensure that Python3 and Python-matplotlib are installed on all target hosts for the successful execution of this role.
 - The role assumes that access logs are present in the `replication_monitoring_log_dir`.
 - The role should be run not more often than once per hour as per current logic.

+Notable mentions: Thank you, Pierre Rogier (@progier389) for dslogs and dslogsplot tools!